tomewgould/advent_of_sql/README.md

 22. `ANY` operator for efficient filtering

 23. Finding missing values in a table with `GENERATE_SERIES`

+24. Simple window functions and `CASE` statements